mrkouchaki/mrkouchaki/README.md

 -->
 # Hi there, I'm Mohammadreza Kouchaki 👋

 **Welcome to my GitHub profile!** I'm a passionate AI/Machine Learning researcher with expertise in designing and deploying ML/deep learning models and data science solutions for large-scale data analysis and real-time processing in production environments.
 Adept at building AI/ML solutions and end-to-end data pipelines on cloud platforms, specializing in predictive analytics, real-time anomaly detection, and optimization.
 Proficient in Transformer models, GANs, VAEs, Reinforcement Learning, and Federated Learning, with hands-on experience in network optimization, healthcare, marketing analytics, and supply chain management.
+Experienced in enhancing LLM capabilities through implementing Retrieval Augmented Generation (RAG) pipelines for context-aware solutions.
 Highly skilled in CI/CD integration, Python, TensorFlow, PyTorch, and cloud platforms (AWS, GCP, Azure), with a track record of improving model accuracy and business outcomes through innovative data-driven solutions.

 ## 🚀 About Me